andyrewlee/checkfu/README.md

 - Presets: Choose Worksheet or Coloring Book, then pick a preset.
 Kindergarten standards (K.*) can be selected to guide prompts.
 - Standards → Prompt: Selecting standards appends a `<common-core>` XML block to the end of the prompt for clear separation from your text.
 - Export: Use `Export Current`, `Export Selected`, or `Export All` to create a letter-size PDF.
 Print CSS supports direct browser printing.

-## Additional Notes

-- Will set up with Convex for database and Clerk for auth later.
-They have been disabled/commented out in the repo.